 Australian wildlife is amazing: Visit Raymond Island to see koalas!

 If you are travelling to Gippsland as a family, there are so many wonderful things to do in Gippsland with kids.
-While Lakes Entrance holds the lion’s share of activities for families, there are skate parks, pump tracks and bike tracks as well in some smaller towns.
+While Lakes Entrance holds the lion’s share of activities for families, there are skate parks, pump tracks and bike tracks in some smaller towns.

 In Lakes Entrance, you will find Segways, mini-golf, trampolines, indoor water centres, go-karts and playgrounds that are magnificent for families visiting the lakes area.
 Just recently opened for the summer of 2021/2022 is the new Aqua Park in Lakes Entrance, soon.